4rjunc/solana-programs-list/native-account-data/README.md

 ```
 - Creates an iterator to safely traverse the accounts array
 - `next_account_info()` extracts accounts in order and handles bounds checking
-- Order matters!
+- Order matters.
 Must match the order provided by the client

 **Step 2: Storage Calculation**
 ```rust